Technical climbing info

 Next year, good friend

 Finally making our way around the death pinnacle, we broke onto the upper slopes.
 Moving consistently over the steep snow, we punched our way onto a little saddle high up on the west crater rim.
-Below us we could see the tiny climbers crawling up the Hogsback, and even a group lingering on the Wy’East ridge on the total opposite side of the south face.
-By 12pm we pulled our way onto the summit ridge and gingerly made our way over to the summit.
+Below us we could see the tiny climbers crawling up the Hogsback, and even a group lingering on the Wy’East ridge.
+By 12pm, we pulled our way onto the summit ridge and gingerly made our way over to the summit.

 This fantastic route was the perfect end to our Hood season.
 We’ll see you next year, good friend.